oshaughnessy/aws-web-examples/aws-elastic-beanstalk/README.md

   [Homebrew](http://brew.sh).
 * You have API access to your AWS account, and you've configured the AWS CLI tools to use it.

+To try it, run `./eb-deploy` from this directory.